rodeoflagellum/rodeoflagellum.github.io/notes/_posts/2022-05-26-notes-on-celebrating-failure.md

 Something I remembered when reading this was the idea, which most people here might have been exposed to at one point of another but might have forgotten, that "Adding is favoured over subtracting in problem solving" (https://www.nature.com/articles/d41586-021-00592-0).

-I believe that making it easy for people, organizations, etc... to remember that subtractive solutions exist or to implement them would probably be a GOOD thing in EA.
+I believe making it easy for people, organizations, etc... to remember subtractive solutions exist or to implement them would probably be a GOOD thing in EA.
 I think collectively reinterpreting failures, in some instances, as a subtractive solutions could further this.

 > However, I fear that without taking meaningful steps towards it we'll fall far short of this ideal, resulting in people burning out, increased reputational risks for the community, and ultimately, significantly reduced impact.
 >